Scenes of Clerical Life: "The Sad Fortunes of the Reverend Amos Barton"

 The titular character is the new curate of the parish church of Shepperton, a village near Milby.
 A pious man, but "sadly unsuited to the practice of his profession", Barton attempts to ensure that his congregation remains firmly within the care of the Church of England.
 His stipend is inadequate, and he relies on the hard work of Milly, his wife, to help keep the family.
 Barton is new to the village and subscribes to unpopular religious ideas; not all of the congregation accept him, but he feels that it is especially important to imbue them with what he sees as orthodox Christian views.

 Barton and Milly become acquainted with Countess Caroline Czerlaski.
 When the Countess' brother, with whom she lives, gets engaged to be married to her maid, she leaves home in protest.
 Barton and his wife accept the Countess into their home, much to the disapproval of the congregation, who assume her to be his mistress.
 The Countess becomes a burden on the already stretched family, accepting their hospitality and contributing little herself.
 With Milly pregnant and ill, the children's nurse convinces the Countess to leave.

-Milly dies following the premature birth of her baby (who also dies) and Barton is plunged into sadness at the loss.
+Milly and her baby die following its premature birth, and Barton is plunged into sadness at the loss.
 Barton's parishioners, who were so unsympathetic to him as their minister, support him and his family in their grief: "There were men and women standing in that churchyard who had bandied vulgar jests about their pastor, and who had lightly charged him with sin, but now, when they saw him following the coffin, pale and haggard, he was consecrated anew by his great sorrow, and they looked at him with respectful pity".
-Just as Barton is beginning to come to terms with Milly's death, he gets more bad news: the vicar, Mr. Carpe, will be taking over at Shepperton church.
-Barton is given six-months notice to leave.
+Just as Barton is beginning to come to terms with Milly's death, he gets more bad news: the vicar, Mr. Carpe, will be taking over at Shepperton church; Barton is given six months' notice to leave.
 He has no choice but to comply, but is disheartened, having at last won the sympathies of the parishioners.
 Barton believes that the request was unfair, knowing that the vicar's brother-in-law is in search of a new parish in which to work.
 However, he resigns himself to the move and at length obtains a living in a distant manufacturing town.

-The story concludes twenty years later with Barton at his wife's grave with one of his daughters: Patty.
+The story concludes twenty years later with Barton at his wife's grave with one of his daughters, Patty.
 In the intervening years much has changed for Barton; his children have grown up and gone their separate ways.
 His son Richard is particularly mentioned as having shown talent as an engineer.
 Patty remains with her father.